menu

 Demographics

-The education level of Abercrombie - Walcott citizens is very high relative to the national average among all cities (21.84%): 37.95% of adults in Abercrombie - Walcott have a bachelor's degree or even advanced degree.
+The population of Abercrombie - Walcott is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.95% of adults in Abercrombie - Walcott have a bachelor's degree or even advanced degree.

 The people who call Abercrombie - Walcott home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abercrombie - Walcott residents report their race to be White, followed by Native American.
 Important ancestries of people in Abercrombie - Walcott include Norwegian, German, Swedish, English, and Irish.